DaChengTechnology/DCRefresher/README.md

 # DCRefresher
+UIScrollview Header and Footer refresher for UITableView on swift DCRefresher is used in UIUITableView to refresh and pull more functional modules
 ## installation
+### Requirements
+ios 11
+swift 4.0
 ### Cocospod
             pod 'DCRefresher'
 ## use
-UIScrollview Header and Footer refresher for UITableView on swift DCRefresher is used in UIUITableView to refresh and pull more functional modules
 if you want to add a header for UITableView, you can do it
 ```
 tableView.dc_header = DCDefualtHeader(closure: {